-The center collaboration will explore new designs for wound, prismatic, and pouch cells that will enable them to be flushed clean of materials at end-of-life and refilled for use as reconstituted components in new batteries.
-To aid this, new cell geometries will be designed and tested to enable the flush-and-fill concept.
-A rinse system will be flowed through cathode and anode to renew the surface before adding a new electrolyte.
-Binder systems that are easily dissolvable, non-toxic, and scalable will be explored.
+The center collaboration will explore new designs for wound, prismatic, and pouch cells that enables them to be flushed clean of waste materials at end-of-life and refilled for use as reconstituted components in new batteries.
+To enable this flush-and-fill concept, new cell geometries will be designed and tested.
+A rinse liquid will be flushed through cathode and anode to renew the surface before adding new electrolyte.

 This area of the ReCell Center has room for growth.
 As new ideas/projects are identified they will be added to this focus area and investigated.